 I spray painted the entire thing using 2 cans of Krylon fusion spray paint- it goes on smoothly and sticks to plastic without priming or sanding.
 I did try another brand, but it dripped pretty badly.
 Overall, spraypainting the car black took like 5 minutes and was super easy.

 After letting it dry for 30 minutes, I thought it was done, and my son excitedly ran to grab it.
 Big mistake- and major catastrophe.
-I'm writing about the aftermath tomorrow.
+Kids skin and spray paint is not a fun match!

 I then carefully painted the logo in yellow, trying to avoid drips.
 Unfortunately, drips happened.
 They happened something fierce, and the stencil lines got pretty funky.